nbrandolini/BookSearch/README.md

+This is the repository for BookSearch, a book tracking IOS app for ADA capstone project.
+The project was built using React Native as frontend, Rails as backend and Google Books Api.
+The app will allow the user to search for a book by title or author using the Google Books Api, look at the description of the book and add the book to one of the lists available: read, reading, or to read.

+### To run the app you will need:

+* [Node.js](https://nodejs.org/en/) and [NPM.js](https://www.npmjs.com/get-npm) are required to start the package.
+* [XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) is required to run iOS Simulator.

+1. In terminal clone repo from Github to your local machine
+2. In the project folder run: npm install
+3. Then run: npm start
+4. To run the app on iOS simulator, press "i".

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).